apeychev/Dictionary-with-trie-project/README.md

 # Dictionary-with-trie-project
-A Dictionary, using a Trie
+A Dictionary, using a Trie - lud si